SpiderRock/MLink-Samples/README.md

     - ExpiryKey: `SSSS-TS-AT-YYYY-MM-DD` where YYYY is year, MM is month, and DD is day.
     - OptionKey: `SSSS-TS-AT-YYYY-MM-DD-XXXX-CP` where XXXX is the strike price, and CP is either (Call, Put, or Both).

+Note that any message with an optionKey will also have a TickerKey and ExpiryKey. eg: message like OptionNbboQuote can be filtered by TickerKey to get all options for a specific ticker.

 3. **Special Data Objects:**

     - Spreads: `#SSSShhhh` where hhhh is a hexadecimal ID number.
 It is not possible to determine the security being traded without referring to the associated product definition.